bschollnick/QuickBBS/docs/ink_language_guide.md

 to catch a wrong return type.

 **Floats and integers compare equal too:** `6.0 == 6` is true.
-That is usually what you want — a host binding returning a float still satisfies an integer gate — but it means a comparison will not tell you which type you actually got.
+That is usually what you want — a binding returning a float still satisfies an integer gate — but it means a comparison will not tell you which type you actually got.